Chair, Associate Professor Alicia E. Ellis

 The major in German studies and the German minor provide excellent preparation for students who wish to pursue German-related grant opportunities, employment in international companies and organizations, or careers in government or academics.

 Students majoring in Russian language and culture are expected to study in Russia for at least one semester.
 Instructors advise beginning students carefully about January, summer, and semester programs.
-The Colby in St. Petersburg program offers students highly individualized study of Russian language, literature, and history, a full cultural program, and residence with Russian families.

 Requirements for the Major in German Studies